sebgro98/AwesomeProject/README.md

 * Model Layer: Here, all Sequelize models and Data Transfer Objects (DTOs) reside.
 * Integration Layer: Dedicated to database interactions, this layer handles all communications with the database.

+### Internationalization
+here are two steps required in order to add a new language to the application, firstly inside the frontend and secondly inside the database

+#### Frontend
+* Create a new folder inside `frontend/src/translations` with the two letter code of the language.
+Afterwards, create a config `global.json` filde under the newly created folder and include all the required config data which can be found in another config file.
+* in `frontend/src/i18n.js` import the new config file, add the language in supportedLngs and inside resources.

+### Database
+* Firstly find the id's needed to be added inside `application_status` and `competence` with the following PSQL queries: `select * from application_status;` and `select * from competence;`
+* Once you have retrieved all the id's you insert the required data with `INSERT INTO public.application_status_translation (application_status_id, lang, translated_name) VALUES(id, '2 letter language', 'application status name');` and `INSERT INTO public.competence_translation (competence_id, lang, translated_name) VALUES (id, '2 letter language', 'competence name');` for each row.

 ## Prerequisites
 Before you begin, ensure you have installed: